heitorsam/heitorsam/README.md

 ## Hi, I'am Heitor Scalabrini 👋

- - 👨‍💻 Working with Projects
- - 👨‍💻 Working with Web Development
+ - 👨‍💻 Working with Projects, Web Development and Databases
- - 👨‍💻 Working with Databases
  - 🏥 Working in a Hospital
  - 👨‍🏫 Teaching Web Development
  - 🐍 Studying Python